 Nail in the Coffin 4: Lack of Targeting Capabilities

-One of the largest benefits of conducting online research via a panel or through social media is the ability to target by nearly any demographic or interest.
+One of the largest benefits of conducting online research via a panel or through social media is the ability to target nearly any demographic or interest.
 Don't believe us?
 Think about all of the information you or your friends talk about or "like" willingly on Facebook.

 Yup, Facebook tracks all of that big data and uses it to sell to advertisers.
 Mind blown?
 We thought so.
 Although probably not surprising in a world of big data.